 The benefits of living in a foreign country, learning Spanish and experiencing everything that is involved with local life are absolutely endless.
-After 6 fabulous months in Buenos Aires, I have grown to love some particularly odd or small things that are typically Argentine and that as a visitor, you are surely to hear, see or experience.
+After 6 fabulous months in Buenos Aires, I have grown to love some particularly odd or small things that are typically Argentine and that as a visitor, you are sure to hear, see or experience.

 ‘Piropos’ are comments that typically come from Porteño men and are aimed at almost any woman.
 They are whispered or shouted from shops, cars or across the street and can take a little while to get used to as a foreign girl.
 It is typical to hear anything along the lines of ‘Que hermosa’, ‘Oh linda’ or a simple whistle.
 Personally, it is easy to tire of them as the comments make me feel a little embarrassed, on the other hand though it is nice to be noticed and appreciated in that way.